mannyzzle/COSMO-LLM/README.md

 ## Best Practices

-- **Use IAM Roles**: Attach roles to your SageMaker and Lambda services for secure S3 access.
+- **IAM Roles & Permissions:** Use IAM roles to securely grant Databricks and Kubernetes access to your S3 buckets.
-- **Version Data**: Keep track of data versions in S3 for reproducible experiments.
+- **Data Versioning:** Maintain version control for datasets in S3 to ensure reproducible experiments.
-- **Monitoring**: Leverage Amazon CloudWatch logs and metrics to monitor training and inference.
+- **Monitoring:** Utilize Databricks logs and Kubernetes monitoring tools to track training progress and deployment performance.
-- **Security**: Restrict access to model artifacts and limit network access on your SageMaker endpoints.
+- **Security:** Secure S3 buckets and endpoints to protect sensitive research data.

 ---

 ## Contributing

-1. Fork this repository & clone it.
+1. Fork this repository and clone it locally.
 2. Create a feature branch:
    ```bash
    git checkout -b feature/new-idea
    ```
-3. Commit changes and push:
+3. Commit your changes and push:
    ```bash
    git add .
    git commit -m "Add new feature"